 The most widely accepted theory?

-- The main theory expostulates that, with use, the diaphragms of dynamic headphones become more flexible and vibrate more freely.
+- The main theory postulates that, with use, the diaphragms of dynamic headphones become more flexible and vibrate more freely.
 It's analogous to the aforementioned example of breaking in a pair of shoes.
 The headphones achieve their tone with gradually fewer sonic faults, drawing closer to the designer's intentions.
 Meier Audio has different words for the same process: break-in "improves the mechanical properties of the suspension of the drivers and also tightens" the windings of the coil.
-With some headphones the difference is "day and night."
+For some users, the difference is said to be like "day and night," though most regard it as subtle, indeed.

 - A second theory has to do with a headphone's soft foam gradually conforming to the shape of one's head.
 Since the foam should already conform to the dimensions of your head from its very first use, this theory seems a stretch (so to speak).
 Aside from which, a head-speaker like the AKG K1000 - famous for its break-in - doesn't have any foam.

 Some exceptions: The fixed-armature drivers in higher-end in-ear monitors operate differently than in dynamic headphones.
 As a result, you shouldn't notice break-in.
-You will, however, become increasingly expert at inserting the earpieces (or irritating your middle ear), which can affect the tone enormously.
+You will, however, become increasingly expert at inserting the earpieces, which can affect the tone enormously.

 I'm unaware of any research dealing with the break-in of electrostatic or orthdynamic headphones.

-In many cases, break-in differences will not be as vast as some users claim.
-But break-in is important to consider if you're initially displeased with a phone.
-Give your headphones some time before making a final judgment.
+In most cases, break-in differences aren't as vast as some users claim.
+But break-in is important to consider if you're initially displeased with a pair of phones.
+Why not give your headphones some extra previewing time before announcing a final judgment?

 2. THE ARGUMENTS